 3.9.3.
-3.8.3.
 Portfolio Approval Process

 In D.07-12-052, as part of the bundled procurement plan requirements, the Commission established a preapproval process for contracts with terms of less than five years.
 If a procurement action complied with the approved methodology, an executed contract of less than five years did not require preapproval and the action could not be subject to after-the-fact reasonableness review.
 The Commission's objective for a preapproval mechanism was to give achievable standards and criteria for cost recovery, authorize procurement decisions that incorporate the Commission's policy direction, and eliminate the need for after-the-fact reasonableness review of procurement actions that meet certain conditions.
-H5125
+The commission of the procurement actions that meet certain conditions.